 Addendum: With configurable priority

-Using configurable priority and placing Ad Exchange/price priority line items at a higher priority than guaranteed line items prevents dynamic allocation from taking line item pacing into consideration, and may cause delivery issues for your guaranteed line items.
+Using configurable priority and placing Ad Exchange/price priority line items at a higher priority than standard or sponsorship line items prevents dynamic allocation from taking line item pacing into consideration, and may cause delivery issues for your standard or sponsorship line items.
 For this reason, we don't recommend using configurable priorities in conjunction with dynamic allocation, as it increases complexity in your account.